Magyartanulas/magyartanulas.github.io/Section9.md

 order: 9
 ---

-## Tetszik - General Interest
+## Tetszik - General Liking
 ---

-To express general interest in Hungarian, you don't necessarily *like* something, but rather that something ***appeals to you***.
+To express general liking in Hungarian, you don't necessarily *like* something, but rather that something ***appeals to you***.
 To achieve this, the verb `tetszik` is used in its third-person form and the dative case marks **who** it appeals to.

 If you want to be even more casual, you can replace `tetszik` with `bejön`.